 Ectopic pregnancies affect 1 in every 80 pregnancies in Ireland.

-It usually happens in the fallopian tube - the tube that normally carries the egg from the ovary to the womb.
-After making a diagnosis, your doctor will talk to you about the best treatment for you.
+An ectopic pregnancy usually happens in the fallopian tube.
+This is the tube that normally carries the egg from the ovary to the womb.

-This article concentrates on ectopic pregnancies that happen in the fallopian tube.
+This guide is mainly about ectopic pregnancies that happen in the fallopian tube.
 These are the most common type of ectopic pregnancy in Ireland.

 Before you become pregnant, the ovary releases an egg.
 This egg travels down your fallopian tube towards the womb.
 It meets the sperm in the fallopian tube.
 This is where fertilisation happens.